mugerwae/automating-aws-with-python/README.md

 # Automating Asw With Python

-Repository for Automating AWS with Python Course - A Cloud Guru
+Repository for Automating AWS with Python Course